kailaniesteves/cnn-ia/README.md

 # cnn-ia
-A convolutional neural network projects that recognizes handwriting algorithms from mnist dataset.
+A convolutional neural network project that recognizes handwriting algorithms from mnist dataset.